AI Gadgets: A Pin, a Rabbit, and Steve Jobs-Style Glasses

 The device's creators assert it could eventually replace smartphones.

 Ai Pin gives you a team of Ai digital assistants on call, all of the time.
 Your Researcher, Interpreter, Photographer, Communicator, and DJ step in to help with questions and everyday tasks, freeing up your hands and your mind.
-Soon, assistants like a Nutritionist, Shopper, Navigator, and more will join your team, making your work and life feel even easier,
+Soon, assistants like a Nutritionist, Shopper, Navigator, and more will join your team, making your work and life feel even easier,the developers explain.

 The company is actively working on enhancing the battery life, managing the temperature regime, and improving the accuracy and response time of the device.